Alizade Valida Movsum

-Alizade Valida Movsum gizi (Əlizadə Validə Mövsüm qızı; January 31, 1946) is an Azerbaijani doctor of biological sciences, professor, full member (academician) of Azerbaijan National Academy of Sciences (ANAS) and the Director of the Institute of Botany ANAS.
+Alizade Valida Movsum gizi (Əlizadə Validə Mövsüm qızı; January 31, 1946) is an Azerbaijani doctor of biological sciences, professor, full member (academician) of Azerbaijan National Academy of Sciences (ANAS) and the director of the Institute of Botany ANAS.

 Career

+She was born in Baku in 1946 and graduated in 1968 in biology from Azerbaijan State University.

 Valida Alizade studied cellular and molecular mechanisms of plant resistance to aluminum and heavy metals.
 She determined the role of some plant species from local flora in bioindication and remediation of environmental contamination.
 She worked under multiple NATO linkage collaborative research grants.

 She focused on the formation of plants under environmental stress factor conditions, cellular and molecular mechanisms of plant stability, and problems of plant physiological ecology such as the role of some species of local flora in the bioindication and remediation of contamination in the environment.

 She was the editor responsible for the 2nd edition of the Red Book of Rare and Endangered Plant and Fungi of Azerbaijan (2013).
 She is the author of the Azerbaijani section of Red List of the Endemic Plants of the Caucasus, (2013, English).
 It was the first time that the status of populations of rare species included in the Red Book was comprehensively studied.
-For this, special monitoring systems were prepared and a dynamic database was created.
+For this, special monitoring systems were prepared, and a dynamic database was created.
 She studied the future dynamics of several sensitive plant species in danger of extinction via the application of mathematical modeling.
 She pioneered new approaches to population ontogenesis, ethnobotanics, phytosociology, and biodiversity informatics at the Institute of Botany.